-The reasons behind why people choose to hike the Appalachian Trail, and the ways in which they go about it, differ greatly from person to person, but one thing is for certain; it promises a positively unique experience for each individual who sets foot on its white-blazed path.
+The reasons behind why people decide that hiking the Appalachian Trail is a good idea, and the ways in which they go about it, differ greatly from person to person.
+But one thing is for certain; it promises a positively unique experience for each individual who sets foot on its white-blazed path.

-What I came to learn during my 1000-mile journey was that most hikers out on the AT are searching for something; be it a drastic change of scenery, some form of closure, connection to like-minded individuals and nature; or simply a glimpse into themselves.
+During my 1000-mile journey, I learnt that most hikers out on the AT are searching for something.
+This could be it a drastic change of scenery, some form of closure, connection to like-minded individuals and nature; or simply a glimpse into themselves.

 Whatever the circumstances, there is one thing that all hikers have in common, and that is that the trail pushes your mental, physical and emotional capacities to their very limit.

-I decided to keep it real and get all of the nitty-gritty stuff out of the way in my previous Appalachian Trail post, Some Days, Hiking the Appalachian Trail SUCKS, because quite frankly, it was the build up of said nitty-gritty stuff that essentially put an end to my attempted thru-hike.
+Keeping it real, I’ve got all of the nitty-gritty stuff out of the way in my previous Appalachian Trail post, Some Days, Hiking the Appalachian Trail SUCKS.
+Why?
+Because quite frankly, it was the build up of said nitty-gritty stuff that essentially put an end to my attempted thru-hike.

-That being said, I don’t regret a thing and if I had the money, I would embark on another long-distance hike in a heartbeat, because the good days were worth their weight in gold.
+That being said, I don’t regret a thing.
+If I had the money, I would embark on another long-distance hike in a heartbeat.
+The good days were worth their weight in gold.

 Now sit back, relax and prepare to feel all warm and fuzzy inside as I tell you about all the awesome reasons to hike the Appalachian Trail: